 It’s also important to make sure that there are available domain names for your nonprofit corporation’s website.
 You can use ZenBusiness’s domain registration service to secure your nonprofit’s domain.

 A registered agent is an individual that you appoint to accept official correspondence and legal documents from the state on your nonprofit’s behalf.

 - Be an individual or a corporation that’s authorized to conduct business in the state

 - Maintain an office and mailing address in the state

 - Be available to accept correspondence during regular business hours

 Acting as your own registered agent might sound like the easiest solution.
 However, being tied to the office during working hours can be annoying.
 A registered agent also receives legal notices on your behalf, preventing any uncomfortable situations from occurring in front of clients.
 By working with a registered agent service, you can have an experienced agent handle your paperwork.
 Consider using ZenBusiness’s registered agent service partners to make sure your legal documents are managed efficiently and forwarded to you in a timely manner.

-File Articles of Incorporation with Nebraska
+Step 4: File Articles of Incorporation with Nebraska

 Unlike in most states, Nebraska doesn’t provide an official form for new nonprofit corporations to file their Articles of Incorporation.
 Therefore, you’re responsible for creating this document and submitting it to the Nebraska Secretary of State.